702BH/702bh/README.md

 - Custom map editor with JSON serialization and precomputed navigation costs
 - Goal-based AI agents with perception, state memory, and arbitration

-The goal of this project was to build "AI" agents capable of perceiving the environment and making decisions.
+The goal of this project was to design a transparent, deterministic decision system where agent behavior could be reasoned about, debugged, and extended.

 👉 [Project overview & design notes](https://github.com/702BH/GameAIProjects/blob/main/aiforgamesprojects/ProgrammingGameAIByExample/Raven/README.md)

 ---

 ### 🌍 Marching Squares Procedural Terrain destruction
-Created a procedural terrain generation in GDScript and the Godot engine.
-The terrain is generated using the marching sqaures algorithm and also includes an optimised chunking system and player interaction for terrain destruction.
+A procedural terrain system built in GDScript using the Godot engine, focused on real-time topology updates and destruction.

 **Key areas of work:**
 - Marching squares algorithm implementation